HITS-AIN/GPCC.jl/README.md

 pinthreads(:cores) # allows you to pin Julia threads to specific CPU-threads
 ```

-We recommend to always use the above code before estimating delays.
+Unless you are using the Intel MKL, we recommend to always use the above code before estimating delays.

 ## ▶ How to simulate data